valancej/Anchore-Enterprise-k8s/README.md

 ## Conclusion

 You now have an installation of Anchore Enterprise up and running on Amazon EKS.
+The complete contents for the walkthrough are available by navigating to the GitHub repo [here](https://github.com/valancej/Anchore-Enterprise-k8s).
 For more info on Anchore Engine or Enterprise, you can join our community [Slack channel](https://anchore.com/slack), or request a [technical demo](https://anchore.com/get-anchore/).